-The current list of iPhone SE problems features some familiar faces, issues that’ve popped up on every iPhone Apple’s ever made.
+The current list of iPhone SE problems features some familiar faces.

 We’re hearing about severe battery drain where the device can barely hold a charge.
 We’re also hearing about issues with Wi-Fi connectivity, Bluetooth devices, abnormal amounts of UI lag when opening folders and apps and while moving around the home screen, random reboots, and issues with first-party apps like Mail and Podcasts.

-We’re also seeing complaints about problems with the iPhone SE’s speakers where sound sometimes becomes distorted, issues with the device’s touch screen, problems with the temperature of the device (it sometimes runs abnormally hot), and issues with the phone’s camera.
+We’re also seeing complaints about problems with the iPhone SE’s speakers where sound sometimes becomes distorted, issues with the device’s touchscreen, issues with the phone’s camera, and issues with Widgets.

-Problems can popup whenever, wherever, so you’ll want to be as prepared as you can.
+Problems can emerge, whenever, wherever, so you’ll want to be as prepared as you can.
 We highly recommend backing up the files on your iPhone SE on a regular basis.
-Once a week at least.

-We’ve also released a pre-installation guide to iOS updates that will take you through some things to do before installing new software on your device.
+We’ve also released a pre-installation guide for Apple’s iOS software updates and it will take you through some steps to take before installing new software on your device.